salkam3156/DemoApp/README.md

 to catch exceptions propagating that the application did not originate in its assembly.
 "The application is not at fault".
 Then the consumer can decide on logging strategy, depending on their hooks, orchestration across features etc.

+## No explicit configuration for QUIC / HTTP 3 despite support by the underlying framework
+Since the standard is still in draft, and the way the application is consumed can be either in-cluster or exposed publicly, leave it to the cluster gateway / load balancer/ reverse proxy to utilize the protocol for platform performance gains.

+If needed, the protocol can be used for communication with the app, but it's a concern of the configuration module, and the rest of the application should not be affected by it, unless the standard introduces breaking changes to concepts known to controllers.